 Growth charts are designed to track a baby's growth using three parameters:

 • Head circumference

 Your baby’s doctor will take note of these parameters.
-Over time, these measurements show if the baby’s growth is on par with the standard growth rate.
-If it is equal to the standard chart, it is a good sign that your baby is healthy.
+Over time, these measurements show if the baby’s growth is at par with the standard growth rate.
+If it is equal to the standard rate, it is a good sign that your baby is healthy.

 The graph shows the percentile your baby falls in, and how she fares in comparison to other babies her age.

 Weight-by-age compares your baby’s weight with that of the other babies of the same age.
 The percentile tells you what percentage of children weigh less than your child.
 For instance, out of 100 children, a value of 40% means your child weighs more than 40% children, and less than the rest 60%.

 Height-by-age chart compares your child’s height with other children of the same age.
 The percentile tells you what percentage of children is shorter than your child.
 For instance, out of 100 children, a value of 40% means your child is taller than more than 40% children and shorter than other 60%.